Stock of the Day

 Investors should be bearish about investing in American Express for these reasons:

-• Despite strong earnings, the revenue for the latest quarter fell short of analysts' expectations, which could raise concerns about future growth potential.
+• Despite strong earnings, American Express's revenue for the quarter was below consensus estimates, which may raise concerns about future growth potential.

 3 Financial Stocks to Watch as Interest Rate Cuts Approach